nlsfi/beta-karttakuva.maanmittauslaitos.fi/README.md

 ## Vector Tile Service ##
 The vector tiles service used is targeted only for development and proof-of-concept use.

+## Vector Tile Database ##

+Note: The database for the vector tiles service is last updated on a October 2017 based on a modified snapshot of National Land Survey of Finland databases.
+The data model is simplified and generalised from production databases.

 ## WMTS service ##
 The WMTS service used for background raster maps is property of National Land Survey of Finland and is only used in demos as reference map content.

-## Database ##

-Note: The database for the vector tiles service is last updated on a October 2017 based on a modified snapshot of National Land Survey of Finland databases.